What was ReadyTracker? | Who has been behind ReadyTracker.com?

 - Shelbey Hollingsworth, [formerly at] University of Tennessee, Chattanooga TN

-Each institution choosing the Inclusive Plan will weave into their Overview the unique content applicable to their institution.
-The Plan Standards containing the full text of the independent industry standards are linked within the system, with each standards element cross-referenced to the institution’s content pertaining to that element..
+The Plan Standards containing the full text of the independent industry standards were linked within the system, with each standards element cross-referenced to the institution’s content pertaining to that element..

-The framework is scalable from the most basic condition—simple declarative statements for each of the 35 Topics—to the nth-degree of complexity.
-Thus it is suitable for use by institutions of all sizes and sophistication.
+The framework was scalable from the most basic condition—simple declarative statements for each of the 35 Topics—to the nth-degree of complexity.
+Thus it was suitable for use by institutions of all sizes and sophistication.

 Some of the Topics can be fully addressed in a paragraph.
 Others can link to separate stand-alone automated tools.
 For instance, Business Continuity Planning is a discipline unto itself, yet it occupies a single Topic in the Framework.
 The point, though, is that the need for continuity planning will not be overlooked by anyone using the ReadyTracker Inclusive Plan, and the system can serve, without conflict or duplication, as a portal for those who may already have fully-developed, complex and voluminous continuity plans.